Help with dementia

 - get support from the Alzheimer’s Society

-- find local support services on the My Life directory
+- find local organisations and services on our Health and Adult Social Care directory

 - get help if you're a carer from the Carers Hub